rozek/voltcloud-for-servers/README.md

 * **`async function setCustomerStorageEntryTo (StorageKey:VC_StorageKey, StorageValue:VC_StorageValue):Promise<void>`**<br>sets the entry given by `StorageKey` in the key-value store for the current target customer to the value given by `StorageValue` (which must be a JavaScript string).
 If the entry does not yet exist, it will be created
 * **`async function deleteCustomerStorageEntry (StorageKey:VC_StorageKey):Promise<void>`**<br>removes the entry given by `StorageKey` from the key-value store for the current target customer.
 It is ok to "delete" a non-existing entry (this function is "idempotent")
 * **`async function clearCustomerStorage ():Promise<void>`**<br>removes all entries from the key-value store for the current target customer.
 It is ok to "clear" an empty store (this function is "idempotent")

+## Smoke Test ##

+This repository contains a small "smoke test" which may also serve as an example for how to use this library.

 ## Build Instructions ##